linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 19.10.2022 (announcement RealPin)
+- RealPin has been added successfully to Cloudflare.

+### 19.10.2022 (announcement RealPin)
 - We're adding **RealPin** to Cloudflare :)

 ### 19.10.2022 (announcement)